kanishka-linux/kawaii-player/README.md

         $ yt:d (download for offline viewing on server)
         $ yt:d:youtube_link (add link to server playlist and download for offline viewing on server)
         $ yt:getsub (get subtitle if available)

+        Youtub-Quick-command
+        $ytq:{any link supported by ytdl or torrent http/magnet link}

 * **About Playlist Support:** Web Interface allows creation and manipulation of playlists.
 It also supports navigation through playlist history for the current session.
 The playlist, which is displayed on the web interface also provides contextmenu that provides variety of options.
 This contextmenu is shown on right clicking any playlist entry.
 On android firefox, users have to press playlist entry to see the contextmenu.
 On android chrome, users have to press the thumbnail image to see the contextmenu.